libremfg/rhize-docs/content/how-to/gql/query-mutate-subscribe.md

 ---
-title: 'Query, mutate, and subcribe'
+title: 'Query, mutate, and subscribe'
 categories: ["concepts"]
 description: Examples of how to use the different GraphQL operations in Rhize
 weight: 200